Neutrino: Cosmic neutrinos

-Raymond Davis, Jr. and Masatoshi Koshiba were jointly awarded the 2002 Nobel Prize in Physics.
-Both conducted pioneering work on solar neutrino detection, and Koshiba's work also resulted in the first real-time observation of neutrinos from the SN 1987A supernova in the nearby Large Magellanic Cloud.
+Raymond Davis, Jr. and Masatoshi Koshiba were jointly awarded the 2002 Nobel Prize in Physics for pioneering work on solar neutrino detection.
+Koshiba's work also resulted in the first real-time observation of neutrinos from the SN 1987A supernova in the nearby Large Magellanic Cloud.
 These efforts marked the beginning of neutrino astronomy.

 SN 1987A represents the only verified detection of neutrinos from a supernova.
 However, many stars have exploded as supernovae in the universe, leaving a theorized diffuse supernova neutrino background.

 Properties and reactions

 Neutrinos have half-integer spin (1/2ħ); therefore they are fermions.
 Neutrinos are leptons; therefore they are colorless fermions that cannot interact with the gluons of the strong force.
 They have only been observed to interact through the weak force, although it is assumed that they also interact gravitationally.
 Since they have non-zero mass, some theories permit, but do not require, neutrinos to interact magnetically; as yet there is no experimental evidence for a non-zero magnetic moment in neutrinos.